Posting Number: #172-21

 Closing Date: Until Filled

-The Public Health Institute (PHI) is looking to hire an Epidemiologist II to support the Tracing Health Program.
-This individual will conduct investigations used in the prevention and control of communicable or chronic diseases, injuries, and other health conditions and in the planning of health programs.
+The Epidemiologist conducts investigations used in the prevention and control of communicable or chronic diseases, injuries, and other health conditions and in the planning of health programs.

 - Duties and competencies for this position follow the Tier 2 (Mid-Level epidemiologist) Competencies for Applied Epidemiologists in governmental public health agencies (CAEs) created by the Centers for Disease Control and Prevention and the Council of State and Territorial Epidemiologists.

-- Conducts epidemiologic outbreak investigations; performs review of facilities and procedures; interviews patients, healthcare providers, and others involved; and collects data from local agencies or other health entities.
+- Conducts epidemiologic outbreak investigations; performs a review of facilities and procedures; interviews patients, healthcare providers, and others involved; and collects data from local agencies or other health entities.
+Plans and conducts epidemiologic studies and urgent outbreak investigations to address important and practical public health problems and to plan programs.

 - Collaborates with scientists in the survey or investigation design process, including conducting a search or review of existing literature and data in a scientific area, determining methodological techniques and processes, and designing questionnaires and other data-collection instruments.